SFARPak/AliFullStack/integrated_selenium_test_plan.md

 ## 1. Executive Summary

-This integrated test plan combines the UI Selenium test plan and functional Selenium test plan into a comprehensive testing strategy for the AliFullStack (Dyad) Electron application.
+This integrated test plan combines the UI Selenium test plan and functional Selenium test plan into a comprehensive testing strategy for the AliFullStack (AliFullstack) Electron application.
 The plan ensures complete coverage of all critical application areas while eliminating overlaps between UI-focused and functionally-focused tests.

 **Key Integration Principles:**
 - **UI Tests**: Focus on interface interactions, visual elements, and user experience